- Studying Law at Yale

 Mrinal Satish ’07 LLM, ’12 JSD

-Associate Professor of Law, National Law University, Delhi
+Professor of Law, National Law School of India University, Bangalore

 What brought you to YLS?